soura-b/soura-b.github.io/essays/anatomyOfChange.md

 If these three steps are covered in the catch-all phrase, "change management", we risk getting something wrong.
 Each step is unique, and needs to addressed differently.

 ## Preparing for change
 Preparation for change starts with perceiving the need for change.
 In organizations, this is often precipitated by a crisis &mdash; either external or internal.
-Competent, forward-looking leaders bring about change by creating an internal crisis &mdash; well before external changes forces it upon the organization.
+Competent, forward-looking leaders bring about change by creating an internal crisis &mdash; well before external changes forces it upon the organization[^2].

 Once the need is felt, organizations have to agree on what and how to change.
 This is alignment.
 An aligned organization can push in the same direction.
 Conversely, a misaligned organization expends tremendous effort without commensurate gain &mdash; leading to fatigue and disillusionment.